 Advancing a society that embraces diversity through respect, and supports lives of beauty.

 The prolonged COVID-19 pandemic that has spread worldwide has had an unprecedented effect on society and has forced many people to question their beliefs and re-examine the way they live.
 In particular, it has had significant consequences for groups who were already exposed, such as highly vulnerable women.

 We strive to realize a society that empowers everyone — regardless of gender — to live life exactly as they wish.
 It is our mission to solve social issues that affect women.
 For more than 100 years, we have not only supported and inspired women around the world through our products and services; we have also worked to increase their visibility and elevate their role in society.
 In 1934, we challenged conventions and welcomed women into the workplace in Japan, creating the specialized role of Miss Shiseido — the predecessor of today’s Beauty Consultants.

-In 1956, we introduced Japan’s first makeup product designed to conceal burn marks suffered in World War 2.
+In 1956, we introduced Japan’s first makeup product designed to lessen the suffering of wartime burn victims.
 Since then, we have developed a wide range of cosmetics for discolorations and scars.
-In recent years, we have harnessed the power of beauty to support cancer patients and survivors coping with changes in appearance related to their treatment.
-And, in 2013, based on extensive research at care homes, we established a cosmetic therapy program to promote healthy life expectancy.
+In recent years, as part of our Shiseido Life Quality Makeup initiative, we have harnessed the power of beauty to support cancer patients and survivors coping with changes in appearance related to their treatment.
+And in 2013, based on extensive research at care homes, we established a cosmetic therapy program to promote healthy life expectancy.

 We are committed to eradicating human rights issues — including forced labor and child labor — as well as workplace harassment, which is an issue that has become more prevalent due to changes in social structure and the rise of more diverse values.
 We are aware that failure to take appropriate action against such issues poses great risk to our company and all our stakeholders.